msfrisbie/track-trace-tools/README.md

 ## Getting Started

 1. After downloading the repository, install the required packages:

-        $ npm install
+        $ yarn install --ignore-engines

 2. Build the extension:

     To build for local development:

-        $ npm run serve
+        $ yarn serve

     To build for production:

-        $ npm run build
+        $ yarn build

 3. Once the build has finished, load the `dist/` directory into your browser.

 ## Testing

 To run tests:

-    $ npm run test:unit
+    $ yarn test:unit

 ## License